-Second Chance Re-entry Program, or SCRIP, is new to Manchester.
-The organization will receive \$10,000 in CDBG funds to support their efforts to house formerly incarcerated men who are now homeless, and provide them with wrap-around services to help them transition back into the community.
+Second Chance Re-entry Program, or SCRIP, is relatively new to Manchester.
+The organization provides temporary housing and holistic wraparound services to formerly incarcerated men who are now homeless to help them transition back into the community.
+The organization is celebrating their 5th anniversary and are looking to expand operations to serve more individuals.

 As the Local Mental Health Authority for Manchester, CHR is the primary contact for persons being discharged from institutions and systems of care.
 Their liaison works to connect these clients with resources to meet basic needs and refer them to services.
-The continued provision of such services will assist families in avoiding homelessness or, in other cases, get their feet back on the ground so they can pursue stable housing and employment.
+The continued provision of such services also assists families in avoiding homelessness or, in other cases, get their feet back on the ground so they can pursue stable housing and employment.

-CHR Center St. Apartments I includes 4 units with DCF referrals and Center St. Apts II includes 5 units set aside for unaccompanied youth.
+CHR Center St. Apartments I includes 4 units with DCF referrals and Center St. Apartments II includes 5 units set aside for unaccompanied youth.
 Three units are for Veterans ineligible for HUD VASH vouchers, so this fills a housing and service gap for these individuals.
 All of these units, including two more for chronically homeless with mental health and substance abuse issues, are supported.